 How the review will be conducted

-The review will be conducted by the Gambling Licensing Program in the Department of Justice and Regulation, in consultation with the Department of Premier and Cabinet and the Department of Treasury and Finance.
+The review will be conducted by the Gambling Licensing Program in the Department of Justice and Community Safety, in consultation with the Department of Premier and Cabinet and the Department of Treasury and Finance.

 The review will incorporate consultation with industry, community and government stakeholders.
 The Gambling Licensing Program will determine the nature of that consultation having regard to the need to ensure fairness and integrity throughout the licensing process.